tldr-pages/tldr/pages/common/bfg.md

 # bfg

 > Remove large files or passwords from Git history like git-filter-branch
+> Note: if your repository is connected to a remote, you will need to force push to it.
 > More information: <https://rtyley.github.io/bfg-repo-cleaner/>.

 - Remove a file with sensitive data and leave the latest commit untouched: